Let's Get Excited: Music video

 Dixon dancing in the music video of her single.

 The video, directed by Max & Dania was shot in three days, starting on 26 March 2009.

-The video is set in an East London nightclub surrounded by many dancers.
+The video took place in East London and is set in a nightclub surrounded by many dancers.
 Dixon is wearing black leggings and gold shoes and has her hair in a high-black ponytail.
 The entire video is set in the club but there is a variety of different looks and scenes going on.
 Near the end of the video everyone in the club is soaked with hoses.

 The video was televised on Tuesday 7 April on 4Music at 7:00 pm, and on terrestrial TV on Wednesday 8 April on Channel 4 at 00:05AM.
 The video premiered, along with the single cover on Dixon's website on 8 April 2009.